luciferDisciple/shell_scripts/README.md

 ```
 $ logcmd -h
-usage: logcmd [-h] [-V] COMMAND LOGFILE
+usage: logcmd [-h] [-V] COMMAND [COMMAND...]
+LOGFILE

-Execute a COMMAND and save output to a LOGFILE.
-Prompt and executed command are
+Execute a COMMAND and save output to a file.
+Command prompts and commands will
-also recorded in the LOGFILE.
+be written to the LOGFILE.

 positional arguments:
   COMMAND       shell command, whose output will be captured